 Roof Collapse Attorney | Ceiling Collapse Injury Claims

 Roof collapses can lead to disastrous consequences for individuals residing in homes or persons frequenting commercial buildings such as offices, restaurants, shopping malls, supermarkets, manufacturing facilities, and construction sites.
 A collapsed roof seldom happens in a gradual manner; it is often a sudden onset and leaves little to no time for a victim to react.
 Since such accidents occur overhead and feature debris that tumbles onto the head and upper body of individuals, serious injuries may result; at times, these injuries can be fatal.
 Examples of these injuries include:

 - Traumatic Brain Injuries

 - Brain Hemorrhaging

 - Spinal Cord Injuries

-- Traumatic Eye injuries leading to partial or complete blindness
+- Traumatic Eye injuries, leading to partial or complete blindness

 - Fractured Vertebrae

-- Facial Laceration
+- Facial Lacerations and Scars

 - Skull Fractures